googlearchive/friendlypix/web/README.md

 > This is currently broken on Windows.
 On Windows please run the following commands separately instead: `bower install`, `babel -w scripts -s --retain-lines -d lib` and `firebase serve`.

 Then open [http://localhost:5000](http://localhost:5000)

+> Note: Cloud Functions cannot yet be ran locally.
+Deploy the app to deploy and enable the Cloud Functions.

 ## Deploy the app